eric-d-knowles/vscode-greene/doc.md

 This guide walks through the process of configuring VS Code to connect to Greene, affording you full control over your development environment without sacrificing computational power.

-Note that the guide assumes familiarity with Singularity containers and conda environments — NYU HPC's recommended approach to creating independent and reproducible computing environments.
+Note that the guide assumes familiarity with Singularity containers and conda environments — NYU HPC’s recommended approach to creating independent and reproducible computing environments.
 If you’re new to this approach, start [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda) to learn how to create a writable container overlay, install Miniforge, and configure a conda environment inside the container.
 If you’re interested in using your Singularity setup with the OnDemand web interface, [this guide](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity) covers that process.

 ## Steps to Link VS Code to a Greene Compute Node

 1. **Connect to NYU-NET**

     You’ll need to be on NYU’s network ([NYU-NET](https://www.nyu.edu/life/information-technology/infrastructure/network-services/nyu-net.html)).
 If you’e on a campus wired or WiFi connection, you’re on NYU-NET already.
-If you’re off campus, you must connect through NYU's VPN using the [Cisco AnyConnect software client](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html).
+If you’re off campus, you must connect through NYU’s VPN using the [Cisco AnyConnect software client](https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html).

 2. **Configure SSH**

     Set up a Secure Shell (SSH) configuration on your local machine by adding the entries below to your `~/.ssh/config` file.
-Don't forget to replace `<NetID>` with your actual NetID.
+Don’t forget to replace `<NetID>` with your actual NetID.

     ```
     Host greene-login